jfhbrook/crystalfontz/docs/cli.md

 ## Output Format

 This CLI supports two output formats: `text` and `json`.
 The former will output a human-readable format, and the latter will output JSON.
 When generating JSON output, bytes are encoded in base64.

+## Installing the `crystalfontz` Shim

+Included in this project is `./bin/crystalfontz`, a script that you can add to your PATH for convenience.